 Other local favourites...

-Asam Laksa @ Pasar Air Itam Laksa or Joo Hooi Cafe
+Asam Laksa @ Pasar Air Itam Laksa or Penang Road Famous Laksa

 Different from the coconut milk laksa that you may have had before, the Penang version is sour and fishy.
 It's delicious and is a big deal in Penang.
-Pasar Air Itam Laksa is a long way from George Town but it's worth the effort and should definitely be visited if you're going to Kek Lok Si temple.
+Pasar Air Itam Laksa was always my favourite, despite being out of George Town.
+However, since Covid it's rarely open.
+Penang Road Famous Laksa is very tasty, in a handy location with regular hours.
+They do a pretty decent duck egg Char Koay Teow too.

 Char Koay Teow @ Kimberley Street or Siam Road